Karasawa Castle: Background

 The origins of the castle is uncertain.
 It was controlled by the Sano clan, who claimed descent from Fujiwara no Hidesato of the Northern Fujiwara, and the date of the foundation of the castle is traditionally given as 927 AD.
 Fujiwara no Hidesato was assigned rule over Shimotsuke Province following the suppression of the revolt of Taira no Masakado in the Tengyō no Ran, and his descendants controlled the castle for five generations until the clan relocated its seat to Ashikaga.
 His 9th generation descendant rebuilt the castle in 1180 AD and changed his family name to "Sano".
 However, there is no mention of the castle in any documentation until 1491 AD, when Sano Moritsuna is recorded as having rebuilt the castle.

 During the Sengoku period, the northern Kantō region was continually contested between the powerful Uesugi and Hōjō clan.
 Following the Siege of Kawagoe Castle in 1546, Uesugi Kenshin made strong inroads into the region, forcing many of the smaller warlords to submit to him.
 Karasawayama Castle was a key location in Kenshin's strategy as it controlled the roads to his allies in eastern Kantō, the Satake clan and the Satomi clan.
-Kenshin attacked the castle three times, bu could not take it.
+Kenshin attacked the castle three times, but could not take it.
 On the fourth attempt, in 1563, Sano Masatsune (1529-1574) finally surrendered.
 However, Kenshin's lines were overextended from his base in Echigo province and he faced continual threat of attack along his flank from his arch-nemesis, the Takeda clan.
 As soon as he withdrew his armies, Sano Masatsune revolted.
 Each year for the succeeding three years, Kenshin would return with his armies, and Sano Masatsune would submit again, only to revolt one more as soon as the armies were withdrawn.
 In 1570, Sano Masatsune refused to submit, but Kenshin was unable to take the castle.
 He failed once again in 1571, after which he left the castle alone.

 However, the Sano clan then came under intense pressure from the Hōjō clan and were forced to submit until the Hōjō were defeated by Toyotomi Hideyoshi at the 1590 Siege of Odawara.
 During the Battle of Sekigahara, the Sano supported Tokugawa Ieyasu and was awarded with control of Sano Domain with a kokudaka of 39,000 koku in 1602.
 They relocated their seat to Sano Castle, and due to the Shogunate's "one castle per domain" policy, Karasawayama Castle was abandoned soon afterwards.
 The Sano clan was subsequently dispossessed of their holdings in 1614 for reasons which are still unclear.